jjrasche/PokemonGoTool/README.md

 UniqueAppAbbrevLowerCase with same shorthand but lower case e.g. dp meteorUsername with your meteor username

+run script "renameFolderPrefix.sh" to rename the folder prefix from sb to UniqueAppAbbrevLowerCase

 Povides:
 extended user class
 basic portal page layout